kendallmiller/kendallmiller.github.io/_drafts/2018-04-13-effort-doesnt-equal-value.md

 # Value isn't Cost either

 If you follow this train of logic to its conclusion, value isn't directly scaled by cost either.
-Something cheap can be of poor value, and something expensive can be a great value.
-I was lucky to start my career with John Deere when they introduced the concept of Genuine Value - that a product can still be a great value even if it was more expensive than a competitive product as long as it exceeded the customer's expectations.
+Something cheap can be of poor value, and something expensive can be of great value.
+I was lucky to start my career with John Deere when they introduced the concept of Genuine Value - that a product can still be of great value even if it was more expensive than a competitive product as long as it exceeded the customer's expectations.
 The core idea is to build a product great enough to justify its price.

 This thinking drives the virtuous circle that great brands understand - like Apple, John Deere, and Disney: